Our Lady of Fátima protects Portugal

 The new concordat, signed and ratified in 2004, recognised for the first time the juridical personality of the Portuguese Episcopal Conference.
 It also allows the Catholic Church to receive 0.5 percent of the income tax that citizens can allocate to various institutions in their annual tax returns.

-As they say in Portugal, “Maria ayuda” — “Maria helps”.
+When it comes to getting concordat privileges, as they say in Portugal, “Maria ayuda” — “Maria helps”.

 1. “The Consecrations of Portugal (1931, 1938) and Their Benefits”, Fátima Movement of Priests. http://www.fatima.org/essentials/facts/consecraport.asp